Skip to main content

 Hardness: 9 (Mohs scale) — second only to diamond Colors: Blue is classic, but sapphires come in every color except red (red corundum is ruby).
 Pink, yellow, peach (“padparadscha”), teal, and white sapphires all exist.

 Sapphire is the most practical colored gemstone for an engagement ring.
-It’s nearly as hard as diamond, which means it handles daily wear with grace.
-Blue sapphire is the most popular choice, ranging from pale periwinkle to deep midnight.
+It is nearly as hard as diamond, so it handles daily wear well.
+Blue sapphire is the most common choice.

 What to look for:

 • Eye-clean clarity is enough.
-Unlike diamonds, where clarity is closely graded, sapphires are judged primarily by color.
+Sapphires are judged mostly by color.

 Tip